Procedures for Business Continuity

 - Students who are already working remotely and have clear direction from their department on the work they are expected to complete can continue to work remotely.
 Newly identified remote student work opportunities requires two levels of approval – immediate supervisor and the next level up.
 Important: remote work can only occur in the United States.
 Departments should notify Payroll at firstname.lastname@example.org if one of their students is working outside of New York State providing them with the student’s current mailing address.
 The HR department has provided additional guidance regarding overtime and shift differential here.
 While there is a lot of flexibility in schedules during this period of time, it is important to remember that working during certain days and times come with additional pay by the hour for non-exempt staff.
 For example, Sunday premium, work performed on Sunday is paid at 1 1/2 times the regular hourly rate.

 - Complete a deposit slip, attach the check or cash and place in an envelope addressed to Student Financial Services.
-Deliver the envelope to the Hub, building 99.
-The Hub hours are Monday through Friday from 11:00am to 4:00pm.
+Bring the envelope to the University Service Center (USC), Bldg.
+87 and place in the secure drop box in the lobby .
+The USC hours are Monday through Friday from 8:30am to 4:00pm.